 Youth Participants (Winter/Spring 2021)

-For the Winter/Spring 2021 semester, this group of young journalists from Koreatown studied and explored the history of the Garment District in Downtown Los Angeles and interviewed workers, advocates, academics, organizers and business owners from the apparel and manufacturing industry.
+For the winter/spring 2021 semester, this group of young journalists from Koreatown studied and explored the history of downtown Los Angeles’ Garment District, interviewing workers, advocates, academics, organizers, and business owners from the apparel and manufacturing industries.

 Cailey Beck